adamaviv/ic220-s19/units/unit_02.md

 since every instruction is exactly 4 bytes wide, we know the return address is exactly 4-bytes more than the current program counter.

 Where is the program counter stored?
-Well, of course, it's in another registers!
+Well, of course, it's in another register!
-It's not a register you can set directly, but instead, it's value changes after each instruction completes, e.g., by adding 4, or via branching or jumping instructions, based on the provided label or address.
+It's not a register you can set directly, but instead, its value changes after each instruction completes, e.g., by adding 4, or via branching or jumping instructions, based on the provided label or address.